omar-diab/DL-Project-One/README.md

 - same epoch limit,
 - same random seed.

-Therefore, the only changing factor across experiments is the **regularization method**.
+This means the only factor that changes across experiments is the **regularization method**.

 ## Dataset Split